Updated 2025 Cap Casualty Candidates For All 32 Teams

 Buffalo Bills

 Any other cap space the Bills get this offseason will have to come from restructures.
 Trubisky and Bass could be evaluated but Trubisky is cheap for a backup unless Buffalo elects to go with a rookie or minimum salaried player.
-Bass has struggled at times this year and is due $3.6 million.
-However, a lot of teams are having kicker troubles, so itโ€™s worth considering for the Bills how much worse things could get without Bass.
+Bass struggled at times and is due $3.6 million.
+However, many teams are having kicker troubles, so itโ€™s worth considering for the Bills how much worse things could get without Bass.

 Denver Broncos

 Lutz is pricy for a kicker but thatโ€™s the price HC Sean Payton paid to get his guy from New Orleans.
-Locke and Trautman are players I could see getting squeezed for pay cuts if Denver finds upgrades this offseason.
+Locke, Mathis and Trautman are players I could see getting squeezed for pay cuts if Denver finds upgrades this offseason.

 Cleveland Browns

-Youโ€™ll notice all the players listed here are veteran players who are getting up in age, at least for the position they play, and several are either coming off down years or injuries.
+Youโ€™ll notice all the players listed here are veterans who are getting up in age, at least for the position they play, and several are coming off down years or injuries.
 The Browns wonโ€™t cut everyone on this list but I would be surprised if at least a couple are not back in Cleveland next year.

 Tampa Bay Buccaneers